 The definition of ‘Old Tbilisi’ is quite open to interpretation.
 But you could perhaps throw the entire Marjanishvili neighborhood into the mix as well.

-Originally the spot of a German settlement, be sure to visit Davit Aghmashenebeli Ave at some point during your visit to see some great classical architecture.
+Originally the spot of a German settlement, be sure to visit Davit Aghmashenebeli Ave at some point during your visit to see some nice classical architecture.
 This is also a pretty tourist-friendly area with plenty of restaurants and English-speaking staff.

 Despite Georgia being such a small country, Tbilisi is a bigger city than most would expect, and visitors have a number of neighborhoods to choose from within the city center.